Skip to main content

 MVD Surgery Botox Injections

-Potentially curative Ongoing treatment needed
+Potentially long-lasting relief Ongoing treatment usually needed

 One-time procedure Every 3-4 months